bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

 > Dropdowns are toggleable, contextual overlays for displaying lists of links and actions in a dropdown menu format.

+**Beta Warning: Dropwdown is currently under re-development to align with Boostrap V4.beta CSS and code changes.
+Positioning and placement are not yet working**

 **Example:** Various usage
 ```html